kkruecke/cplus-documentation/notes/variadic-templates.rst

     };

 When class template **tuple** is instantiated with a list of type arguments, the partial specialization is matched in all cases where there are one or more arguments.
 In that case, the template parameter **T** holds the first parameter, and the pack expansion **Ts...** contains the rest of the argument list.
 In the case of an empty list, the partial specialization is not matched, so the instantiation matches the primary template **template<class...
-Types> struct tuple**.
+Types> struct tuple**, which is also specialized for no type parameters.

 The instantiation of, say, ``tuple<double, int, const char*>`` will generate these template instantiations